 2. Reduce inflammation.

-Researchers find the massive amounts of inflammatory omega-6 fatty acids and decreased amount of omega-3 fatty acids in our diets over the last 150 years create or exacerbate many inflammatory-related diseases, including depressive disorders.
-To dial down inflammation, Brittney increased healthy-fat sources like wild-caught fish and freshly ground flaxseed while adding tons of leafy greens and cruciferous veggies.
+Researchers found that the massive amounts of inflammatory omega-6 fatty acids, like soybeans and corn in our diets over the last 150 years can create or exacerbate many inflammatory-related diseases, including depressive disorders.
+To dial down inflammation, Brittney decreased her intake of omega-6s and increased her omega-3 healthy-fat sources, like wild-caught fish and freshly ground flaxseed.
+She also added tons of leafy greens and cruciferous veggies.
 For even more anti-inflammatory support, she added fresh ginger to her morning protein smoothie and sprinkled turmeric onto her veggies.

 3. Address food sensitivities.